OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ---
 title: How Octopus complements your build server
-description: A look at how Octopus complements your choice of build server and completes your CI/CD pipeline.
+description: Learn how Octopus complements your choice of build server and completes your CI/CD pipeline.
 author: andrew.corrigan@octopus.com
 visibility: private
 published: 2022-03-28-1400